feritte/CarND-Advanced-Lane-Lines/writeup_template.md

 The challenging part of this problem is to obtain a stable system which performs well  in any situation.
 The proposed solution is not tested yet on additional video streams with varying lighting and weather conditions, road quality, faded lane lines, and different types of driving like lane shifts, passing, and exiting a highway.

+An improvement could be to look for a general area of where lane lines are most likely to be located, rather than explictly looking for them.